Ben Lewis (Canadian actor): Personal life

 Lewis is openly gay, and came out to his parents when he was seventeen.
 He is married to actor Blake Lee, whom he met in the Grauman's Chinese Theatre bathroom at the Scott Pilgrim vs. the World premiere after being told they had mutual friends.
 Lee had been attending as Aubrey Plaza's friend.
 Lewis and Lee began a long-distance relationship between Los Angeles and Toronto.
-They have a dog called Todd.
+They have a dog, Todd.

 Lewis has publicly criticized the Marvel Cinematic Universe for not casting LGBT+ actors; in a 2019 interview with Attitude he said, "How many fucking Avengers are there at this point, and not one gay actor in the bunch."
 Attitude noted that Lewis overlooked Tessa Thompson, a queer actress who plays the bisexual Avenger Valkyrie, in his comments.
 In the same interview, Lewis praised the Arrow producers for "[giving] more out actors [...] a platform to succeed".
 His Arrow character was given a coming-out scene after Lewis specifically requested they write it into the show.
 In relation to Lewis' character coming out, magazine Out also lamented that the DC Extended Universe only had one queer character.